COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

 In section 1, the main challenge is navigating to the end of the parkour without dying.
 It is testing the player's knowledge of the jump and movement controls.
 The difficulty is increased as the player progresses throughout the section by increasing the distance between platforms so that they would need to time their long jumps perfectly or else they will fall into acid.
-Also, there is a checkpoint right before the key in section one, shown in s1PartB.png.
+Also, there is a checkpoint right before the key in section one, shown in "Section 1 part b".
 This checkpoint prevents the player from deliberately falling into the acid to teleport back to the beginning of the parkour section.
 Instead, players must go back the way they came from.
 - Section 2
+For section two, the main challenges is opening the four doors that guard the key door room.
+Since all doors and switches appear identical, players will not always memorise the connection between every door and switch.
+Some switches will trigger doors outside of player's camera screen.
+"Example 3" highlights all switch and door connections.

-For section two, the main challenge is getting past the spitters.
+ getting past the spitters.
 All spitters in section two are trapped into the foreground tiles to make them invincible, shown in s2PartC.png.
 This forces the player to dodge their venom as it can traverse through the foreground tiles.
 - Section 3

-navigating through platforms through a tunnel-like underground environment while avoiding enemies and obstacles finding the switch to activate the door
-- Keys
-I have placed each key in a specific location of each section that requires the player to explore further should they choose to skip its path.
-I have placed areas where players can choose their own path to go through.
+For section three, the main challenge is finding the switch to activate the door while navigating through a labyrinth.
+The labyrinth has various obstacles and enemies which the player must avoid.
+The door is a loopback encounter that leads near the staff pickup.
+Since players cannot physically go back to the key door room via moving platform parkour, it forces players to go look for the switch.
+The red arrows in "Example 2.1" determines the possible paths the player can take starting after the acid pool after the checkpoint.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

-The level has different paths to take, allowing decision making available for the player.
-For example, after completing the first half of section one, players can either progress to section two or continue on finding the key in section one.
-This is shown in example two.
-Section three also promotes exploration as the player can take various paths to navigate around the level.
-The red arrows in example 2.1 determines the possible paths the player can take starting after the acid pool after the checkpoint.
+The level features loopbacks to encourage players to use for increased map navigation efficiency.
+After opening all four doors to the key door room, players can choose to open the door to section three or complete a small puzzle to unlock a loopback that leads near the gun pickup.

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.